ocaml-sf/learn-ocaml/docs/tutorials/step-4.md

 Both method works well for a lot of exercises.
-However for functional types and tuples, you will need do give your types an alias to be able do use the second method (see the examples in `advanced_examples`) but it is usefull if you need to grade several functions that share some input types .
+However for functional types and tuples, you will need do give your types an alias to be able do use the second method (see the examples in `advanced_examples`) but it is useful if you need to grade several functions that share some input types.

 ---
 [Previous step](https://github.com/ocaml-sf/learn-ocaml/blob/master/docs/tutorials/step-3.md)